In the expansion of ( 3 x + 2 ) 2 0 1 6 , what is the exponent of x in the term with the largest coefficient?

 The approach is not far from how you would solve the previous problem, you will arrive at

-What we need to be aware of is the sign of a a or b b .
+What we need to be aware of is the sign of a or b .
 If exactly one of them is negative, we have to check if their corresponding index is even.
 If not, we have to check which neighboring coefficient is larger.
 In the case where we introduced negatives, it is necessary to change the expression to :

 Log in to reply